The public has been in a lengthy isolated phase from the covid pandemic. As public spaces re-open, galleries welcome

 25 years old and younger

-During the information session, I learned there are no target audiences, but they would like to attract a younger crowd of 25 years and younger since this group does not feel welcomed in the gallery.
+During the information session, I learned there are no target audiences, but they would like to attract a younger crowd of 25 years and younger since this group does not feel welcome in the gallery.

 How might we reach